virgovahk/aws/aws-learning-journey/simple-web-server/readme.md

 - Security groups
 - Basic server configuration
 - Budgeting alerts (zero spend, custom $10 budget with a alert at 50%)
+- Getting familiar with a similar service (Amplify)

 ## What I Built
 A simple web server environment.
 Placed an EC2 instance in a public subnet accessible from the internet, installed Apache HTTP Server using a script.
 The page displayed "It works!".